tristanls/discover/README.md

 ### Discover

 Node ids in Discover are represented as base64 encoded Strings.
-This is because the default generated node ids (SHA-1 hashes) could be unsafe to print. `base64` encoding was picked over `hex` encoding because it takes up less space when printed or serialized in ASCII over the wire.
+This is because the default generated node ids (20 random bytes) could be unsafe to print. `base64` encoding was picked over `hex` encoding because it takes up less space when printed or serialized in ASCII over the wire.

 _For more detailed documentation including private methods see [Discover doc](docs/Discover.md)_